ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Version Response

-The KDC replies to the Client with a response payload containing an integer indicating the group keying material version number.
-The Content-Format is set to text/plain.
+The KDC replies to the Client with a Version Response, whose payload payload contains the group keying material version number, encoded as a CBOR integer.

 ## Request to Leave the Group  ## {#ssec-req-leave}